About the course

 - PENTA-ESPID Tr@inforPed Paediatric HIV Infection Course

 The majority of the teaching takes place online through a virtual learning environment (VLE), with online teaching discussions, interaction with tutors and other students, and access to an extensive resource library.
+Tutors will lead online discussions of the syllabus topics during timetabled weeks (on average three to four weeks per topic) which will be followed by study weeks to allow you to carry out self-directed study.
 This enables students from around the world to participate in the programme.
-In addition to the online teaching, you are also required to attend three residential courses during the two years – two in Oxford and one in Rome.
+In addition to the online teaching, you are also required to attend three residential courses during the two years – two IIC in Oxford and one PENTA TrainforPedHIV course.
+The PENTA TrainForPedHIV course takes place every other year.
+Students commencing the PGDip in September 2021 will therefore need to complete the 2022 HIV course in order to meet the requirements of the PGDip prior to the 2023 Examination Board for this cohort.
+Alternatively, students commencing the PGDip in September 2021 who have already completed 2020 TrainForPed course may have this participation counted towards their PGDip.

 To complete the PGDip in Paediatric Infectious Diseases, you will need to: